Tarim Basin: Demographics

+The population of the Tarim Basin is estimated at approximately 5.5 million.

-People of Tarim Basin
+People of the Tarim Basin

 According to census figures, the Tarim Basin is dominated by the Uyghurs.
 They form the majority population in cities such as Kashgar, Artush, and Hotan.
 There are however large pockets of Han Chinese in the region, such as Aksu and Korla.
 There are also smaller numbers of Hui and other ethnic groups, for example, the Tajiks who are concentrated at Tashkurgan in the Kashgar Prefecture, the Kyrgyz in Kizilsu, and the Mongols in Bayingolin.

 The language spoken by the earliest Tarim residents is unclear; however it is widely agreed upon that they would eventually be Indo-European speakers.
 The mummies have been described as being both "Caucasoid" and "Mongoloid" and mixed-race individuals are also observed, and genetics analysis also indicate that the population was of mixed ancestry in the bronze and iron age periods.
 Professor James A. Millward described the original Uyghurs as physically Mongoloid, giving as an example the images in Bezeklik at Temple 9 of the Uyghur patrons, until they began to mix with the Tarim Basin's original Tocharian and eastern Iranian inhabitants.
-However, according to a genetic study of early Uyghur remains from the Uyghur Khaganate in Mongolia, Most Uyghur-period individuals exhibit a high but variable degree of west Eurasian ancestry The east–west admixture in the Uyghur Khaganate was said to have taken place around the year 500 AD.
+However, according to a genetic study of early Uyghur remains from the Uyghur Khaganate in Mongolia, most Uyghur-period individuals exhibit a high but variable degree of west Eurasian ancestry.
+The east–west admixture in the Uyghur Khaganate was said to have taken place around the year 500 AD.